metamaden/recountmethylation_instance/README.md

 The `recountmethylation_instance` resource can handle data compilations comprising upwards of tens of thousands of samples and hundreds of studies.
-If you are instead obtaining data from just one or a few samples or studies from GEO, there are several more lightweight approaches available to you, including manual download of files from the GEO website.
-Programmatic options are made available in various R/Bioconductor libraries, including functions provided in the [`GEOquery`](https://www.bioconductor.org/packages/release/bioc/html/GEOquery.html) library, as well as the `getGenomicRatioSetFromGEO()` function from the [`minfi`](http://bioconductor.org/packages/release/bioc/html/minfi.html) library, and the `gds_idatquery()` and `gds_idat2rg()` functions from the [`recountmethylation`](https://www.bioconductor.org/packages/devel/bioc/html/recountmethylation.html) library.
+If you are instead obtaining data from just one or a few samples or studies from GEO, there are several more lightweight approaches available to you, including manual download of files from the GEO website and programmatic options including functions provided in the [`GEOquery`](https://www.bioconductor.org/packages/release/bioc/html/GEOquery.html) library, as well as the
+`getGenomicRatioSetFromGEO()` function from the [`minfi`](http://bioconductor.org/packages/release/bioc/html/minfi.html) library, and the `gds_idatquery()` and `gds_idat2rg()` functions from the [`recountmethylation`](https://www.bioconductor.org/packages/devel/bioc/html/recountmethylation.html) library.

 # Additional resources